Looking for Expert-Level VA Claim Help?📱Call Us Now! 737-295-2226

-A wide range of Kansas veteran benefits (including disabled veteran benefits) are available to augment the federal benefits offered by the U.S. Department of Veterans Affairs.
+A wide range of Kansas veterans benefits (including disabled veteran benefits) are available to augment the federal benefits offered by the U.S. Department of Veterans Affairs.
 These additional benefits and exemptions support veterans and their families in their return to civilian life.

 More than 118,000 veterans live in Kansas (about 10.5% of the population).
 The Jayhawk State is proud to honor the sacrifice of those who served.